jerryjappinen/bellevue-docs/tooling/production.md

 npm run build
 ```

-The build process will take a while, but once it's done, you will see a satisfying report in your terminal:
+Once the build is complete, you will see a satisfying report in your terminal:

 ![Build report](../images/build-report-cli.png)

-You can also `npm run build --report` to get a more detailed report on your final bundle.
-At the end of the build, Webpack will open an inspectable graph in your browser that gives you a great overview of how your bundle breaks down.
+You can also `npm run build:report` to open a more detailed, inspectable graph in your browser:

 ![Detailed build report](../images/build-report-html.png)